I'm not a superman, Pope Francis says

 The pope, in an interview with Italy's Corriere della Sera newspaper published on Wednesday, also said no institution had moved with more "transparency and responsibility" than the Church to protect children in the wake of its sexual abuse scandals.

-That prompted a sharp rebuke from victims, with one group calling the assertion "disingenuous".

-Since his election nearly a year ago, Francis has promoted the idea of a more humble Church focused on the needs of the poor, winning huge popularity and raising expectations that it would soften its rules on such issues as contraception, cohabitation, sacraments for the divorced who remarry, and gay relationships.
+Since his election as pope nearly a year ago, Francis has promoted the idea of a more humble church focused on the needs of the poor, winning huge popularity and raising expectations that it would soften its rules on such issues as contraception, cohabitation, divorce and gay relationships.

 Asked what he felt about his celebrity status, Francis said he disliked the "mythology" of him as a man who could meet all expectations.